Andr-e-acute/Odin-TodoList/thoughts.md

  ---------------------------------
   nice to haves.
+   test collapsing nav(if its look ok)
 -todoist changes where the newtask form appears when you click different buttons I like the form in the task list.
 -keyboard inputs a must for me..
+-colored flags for the priority dropdown

  <!-- -when adding task need to recreate DOm where?
  -display in the sidebar which category is active. -->